-Self-priming surface centrifugal pumps meant for shallow wells can reprime themselves in about five minutes when they become filled with air, by sending a charge of water into the prime casing.
-This water and the air from the suction line are drawn into the rotating impeller created vacuum, the air water mixture is sent into the air separation compartment where the air is expelled from the pump and the water is directed back to the priming casing.
+Self-priming surface centrifugal pumps meant for shallow wells can re-prime themselves in about five minutes when they become filled with air.
+They do this by sending a charge of water into the prime casing.
+This water and the air from the suction line are drawn into the rotating impeller-created vacuum.
+The air-water mixture is sent into the air separation compartment where the air is pushed out of the pump, and the water is directed back to the priming casing.

-Use self-priming submersible pumps in deep wells where centrifugal surface pumps are impractical.
-Priming or replacing the air filled in the impeller region of the pump with water is not an issue in these pumps designed to function submerged in water.
-The pump's turbulent turbine action ensures the impeller area is flooded and prevents air entrapment within.
+Self-priming submersible pumps are ideal in deep wells where centrifugal surface pumps won't work.
+Priming a well pump for this type of setup is not an issue because these pumps are designed to function submerged in water.
+The pump's turbulent turbine action keeps the impeller area flooded and prevents air from getting trapped inside the pump.